Frequently Asked Questions

 Q: What do I have to pay for if accepted into the graduate program?

-A: If accepted you will be considered to be 50% supported by a graduate research assistanceship (GRA) and will be provided with the full cost of tuition, a generous stipend and basic health insurance.
-You will be responsible only for general living expenses.
+A: If accepted, you will be considered to be 50% supported by a graduate research assistanceship (GRA) and will be provided with the full cost of tuition, a generous stipend and basic health insurance.
+You will be responsible only for general living expenses as well as a couple campus fees.

 Q: What methods of payment for the application fee are accepted?

-Q: Do I need to take the TOEFL?
+Q: Do I need to take an English Proficiency Exam (i.e., TOEFL, IELTS, PTE)?

 Q: Do letters of recommendation need to be formatted in a special way?